-- Conduct the "Extended Shutdown" procedure on page 6 if the unit is installed. - Ensure the cold water basin is fully drained and the drain is open. - For storage prior to installation, all components and accessories, which sometimes ship inside the tower and are not a permanent fixture in the basin, should be removed and stored indoors. - Remove and store fan belts (if supplied) at room temperature.
+- Conduct the "Extended Shutdown" procedure on page 6 if the unit is installed. - Ensure the cold water basin is fully drained and the drain is open. - For storage prior to installation, all components and accessories, which sometimes ship inside the tower and are not a permanent fixture in the basin, should be removed and stored indoors. - Remove the drain plug from the optional EASY CONNECT® Piping Arrangement.
+The drain should remain open throughout prolonged storage period.
+Retain the drain plug for future installation. - Remove and store fan belts (if supplied) at room temperature.
 Tag belts appropriately for future identification. - Apply a weather-resistant lubricant or heavy grease such as Anti-Seize (BAC Part # 160069) to all exposed threaded or flanged connections and adjustable motor base threaded rod. - Insert desiccant bags into the control panel (if supplied) to absorb moisture.
-Seal the control panel for storage. - Spray coat electrical component housings (if supplied) with a suitable protective coating, such as Cosmoline® Weathershed, and individually cover them with plastic taking care to leave openings for free air circulation. - Hot water basins should be covered to keep out leaves, debris, etc. - Inspect the protective finish on the unit.
+Seal the control panel for storage. - Spray coat electrical component housings (if supplied) with a suitable protective coating, such as Cosmoline® Weathershed, and individually cover them with plastic taking care to leave openings for free air circulation. - Inspect the protective finish on the unit.
 Clean and refinish as required.
-Refer to "Corrosion Protection" on page 18 for more details.
+Refer to "Corrosion Protection" on page 25 for more details.